CRM700 - Advanced Criminological Theories

 This course provides the theoretical foundation for the behavioral analysis of violent crime associated with applied criminology.
 Specific course content will examine theoretical underpinnings of criminal behavior, rapist typology, and victimology.
 A particular emphasis will be on the psychopathology of crime, violent offenders, paraphilias, pedophiles, and crime victims.
 Accordingly, the course provides students with the behavioral and psychological theories that are needed in the practical courses in applied criminology, such as Criminal Investigative Analysis; Equivocal Death Analysis; and Geographical Crime Analysis.

-CRM820 - Ethics & Legal Aspects Crim
+CRM820 - Ethical and Legal Aspects of Criminology

 This course is an in-depth examination of the ethical considerations that confront investigators, forensic scientists, supervisors, and others involved in applied criminology.
 Both theoretical and applied applications will be presented with emphasis on the practical courses in the Applied Criminology Track in Social Science.
 A particular focus will be on ethical issues relating to analysis of various data sets and evidence, preparation of expert reports, discovery and disclosure, exculpatory evidence, and testifying as a lay witness and as an expert witness.
 Relevant case studies will be reviewed.

-CRM830 - Criminal Invest Analysis
+CRM830 - Criminal Investigative Analysis

 This course builds upon the theoretical framework provided in Advanced Crime Theory and Analysis; and Advanced Theory of Behavioral Analysis of Violent Crime.
 It provides the applied components of criminal investigative analysis from operational aspects such as the formation of the investigative team, predicting criminal behavior, locating offenders, and methodically collecting, analyzing, and synthesizing relevant evidence.
 Moreover, the student will learn other practical applications such as interview techniques for suspects, crime victims, and how to minimize occurrences of false confessions.